skip to main content

 You live in a rural area

 Internet options are often sorely limited in remote parts of the United States, but radio towers really come in handy in these locales.
-If you’re living in an area with reliable cell service, a mobile hotspot and reliable plan may just do the trick.
-You get better speeds than satellite internet and you don’t have to pay as much either.
+If you’re living in an area with reliable cell service, you can save by using your smartphone as a hotspot.

 You’re staying short-term in a vacation home, hotel, or Airbnb